Healthcare, patient-facing, Price Transparency

 Stakeholders (understandably) don't consider usability when setting business requirements

-Healthcare is an incredibly complex field, but I love the challenge and want to have a career in that industry
+Healthcare is an incredibly complex field, but I love the challenge and want to pursue a career in that industry